BU-NU-CLOUD-F19/Interoperable_Container_Runtime/README.md

 Release #2 (due by Week 7):

-* Implement at least two lifecycle functions over two container runtimes in interoperable framework
+* Implement two lifecycle functions over two container runtimes in interoperable framework

 Release #3 (due by Week 9):

-* Implement and demo at least two more lifecycle functions over two or three (optional) container runtimes in interoperable framework
+* Implement and demo one more lifecycle functions over two or three (optional) container runtimes in interoperable framework

 Release #4 (due by Week 11):

-* Implement and demo at least two more lifecycle functions over two or three (optional) container runtimes in interoperable framework
+* Implement and demo one more lifecycle functions over two or three (optional) container runtimes in interoperable framework

 Release #5 (due by Week 12):

-* Implement and demo at least one more lifecycle functions over two or three (optional) container runtimes in interoperable framework
+* Implement and demo one more lifecycle functions over two or three (optional) container runtimes in interoperable framework

 * Finalize report and demo end-to-end